wolfysdl/EA-OTools/README.md

 Additional import options:

 `-defaultVCol <color>` - default vertex color (could be RGB or RGBA in hexadecimal format, for example: `7F7F7FFF`).
+This color will be used when mesh in source model has no vertex colors.
 Default value is `7F7F7FFF`

 `-vColScale <scale>` - vertex color scale (floating-point value from 0.0 to 1.0).
+This value is used only when mesh in source model has vertex colors.
 Ignored when set to 0.0.
 Default value is 0.0

 `-tristrip` - convert geometry to tri-strips